hermy-sf/COHIWizard/README.md

 7) change dir to `cohihome`/sources
 8) run the main script: `python COHIWizard.py`

-SDR_COHIWizard.py starts up a GUI with a recorder/player and various utilities for e.g. visualization of the spectra, resampling, annotation (beta version) and editing of wav-headers.
+COHIWizard.py starts up a GUI with a recorder/player and various utilities for e.g. visualization of the spectra, resampling, annotation (beta version) and editing of wav-headers.

-When using a local git you can also access the branches 1.2 (old, but well-tested) and 2.0 which is experimental and contains the version currently under development.
-The last version 2.1.x is not excessively tested, but contains the newest features, especially in the synthesizer.
+the main branch is currently up to date with branch 1.3.